Skip to content

 Takeaway Thoughts

-I really like the Set Short and Tactical Short and think they both have their best times and places for use.
+I like the Set Short and Tactical Short and think they both have their best times and places for use.
 They are a bit pricey, so I often recommend thinking about them as an investment and taking good care of them to make their durability go the distance.

 If you have any questions on the Ten Thousand Set Short and Tactical Short, drop a comment below or reach out to me directly!